mipear/KPArt/README.md

 - __Upcoming events section__

   - This section will allow the user to know when and where the artist will feature his work.
 It is beneficial for the artist to promote these events in order to sell his art.
   - Underneath the address' for the events are maps of said events.
 This allows the user to find the address' with ease and therefore is more likely to entice the user to the event.
+The maps have been included, despite not being in the wireframes, as it is an accessible way for the user to quickly know more about the event.
   - This section will be updated as more events take place to keep the user up to date.

 ![Upcoming Events](docs/readmeimages/upcomingevents.png)